weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 * [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the Sock Shop application.
 You will update the color of one of the buttons in this example.
 *  [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo).
 This repo stores the Kubernetes manifests for the application.
 Flux automatically updates this repository.

-To fork the GitHub repositoris and click "Fork" in the top right hand corner, and the repositories will appear in your own GitHub account.
+To fork the GitHub repositories click "Fork" in the top right hand corner.
+The repositories will appear in your own GitHub account.

 ## Shut Down The Socks Shop Running on the Kubernetes Cluster